 Prior editions of this publication provided reference only to RP 2A for computation of hydrostatic collapse for tendon components.
 No guidance was provided for choosing between the WSD or LRFD formulation of the interaction equation.
 Subsequent work by Loh (API REPORT 90-56, Appendix B [181]) demonstrated that, based on a compilation of all available test data, the LRFD tension-collapse interaction equation is better suited for the design of welded tubulars subjected to combined loads.

 In practice, the LRFD interaction equation has been the de facto standard for many years now, either in a WSD format using single safety factors, or using the LRFD partial safety factors.
 The WSD format takes advantage of the simpler, deterministic approach towards determining collapse capacity.
 The LRFD interaction equation describing the tendon capacity has been applied since ca. 1995 and, therefore, has been adopted for this publication.
-This does not imply that we are using LRFD methods, but are using the form of equation found in the LRFD documents.
+This does not imply that we are using LRFD methods but are using the form of equation found in the LRFD documents.

 C.3.2 Use of LRFD Partial Safety Factors